protocol/CryptoNetLab/open_problems/Proof-of-Space_and_Useful_Space_Open_Problems.md

     -   Note that a graph-pebbling PoS designed in the cost model could achieve a *fast initialization phase* in practice thanks to the use of parallelization (ie, the initialization algorithm that the prover has to run is highly parallelizable).
 On the other hand, such a result is impossible in the time model where parallelization of the computation could break the time bound.

 2. More in general, what is the best way to estimate the cost of a computation like labeling a graph using a hash function (assuming that some nodes already have labels)?
 Before we talked about counting the number of hash calls needed as a function of the labels stored .
-Another interesting approach is looking at something similar to [[bandwidth hardness]{.ul}][16] and express the cost of the labeling operation as a tradeoff of *memory accesses*, computation (hash call) and storage.
+Another interesting approach is looking at something similar to [bandwidth hardness][16] and express the cost of the labeling operation as a tradeoff of *memory accesses*, computation (hash call) and storage.
 In this case the questions are: How to design a graph that can provide precise tradeoff between storage, memory access and computation for the labeling operation?
 And which techniques can we use to prove the tradeoff?
 Could we use some of the graphs used for memory-hard function analysis?
 Other techniques?

     -   We have a proposed graph construction, based on stacking bipartite expanders and "butterfly-style" graphs for which we know how to prove the computation/storage tradeoff and we conjecture a computation/storage/memory tradeoff.
 Proving this second tradeoff, will positively answer the questions posed above.